-- "Commitment 10: Maintain an active dialogue with our stakeholders by regularly organizing conciliation meetings at relevant levels, in order to improve correlation between corporate strategy and the expectations of civil society." - "Commitment 11: Become a key actor of local sustainable development by taking an active part in the economic and social life (employment, reintegration, etc.) of the communities in which we are present, and by acting as a partner for the local authorities in their sustainable development initiatives."
+- "Commitment 10: Maintain an active dialogue with our stakeholders by regularly organizing conciliation meetings at relevant levels, in order to improve correlation between corporate strategy and the expectations of civil society. - "Commitment 11: Become a key actor of local sustainable development by taking an active part in the economic and social life (employment, reintegration, etc.) of the communities in which we are present, and by acting as a partner for the local authorities in their sustainable development initiatives."

-Within the context of this new business model, SUEZ ENVIRONNEMENT has sponsored and moderated efforts in several watersheds to convene a wide range of stakeholders in discussions about water quality, water quantity, and overall watershed health.
-Included in these discussions, among others, were agricultural operators, a community of stakeholders not previously engaged by SUEZ ENVIRONNEMENT.
-Initial discussions focused on an exchange of information with a focus on the substantial monitoring data collected by SUEZ ENVIRONNEMENT.
-This information pointed to the critical role agricultural operations played in water quality in the affected watersheds and identified a set of agricultural practices that could lower water quality impacts.
-The success of these discussions led to the creation of an established consultative watershed stakeholder group which focuses on joint advocacy efforts around aguifer recharge and watershed protections (such as buffer areas and mitigation banks) as well as new monitoring tools such as NitrascopeTM, an innovative system that monitors water resources.
-The engagement efforts with the agricultural community also led to the establishment of a joint venture company between Lyonnaise des Eaux and TERRENA (France's first agricultural cooperative).
-This new company, ONNOVA, intends to find innovative solutions to respond to the environmental needs of farmers focused on four types of services:
+Within the context of this new business model, Suez Environnement has sponsored and moderated efforts in several watersheds to convene a wide range of stakeholders to discuss water quality, water quantity, and overall watershed health.
+Among the stakeholders involved in these discussions were agricultural operators, a community not previously engaged by Suez Environnement.
+Initial discussions focused on an exchange of information, with a focus on the substantial monitoring data collected by Suez Environnement.
+This information pointed to the critical role that agricultural operations played in water quality of the affected watersheds, and identified a set of agricultural practices that could lower negative impacts on water quality.
+The success of these discussions led to the creation of an established consultative watershed stakeholder group, which focuses on joint advocacy efforts around aquifer recharge and watershed protections (such as buffer areas and mitigation banks) and on new monitoring tools such as NitrascopeTM, an innovative system that monitors water resources.
+The engagement efforts with the agricultural community also led to the establishment of a joint venture company between Lyonnaise des Eaux and Terrena (France's first agricultural cooperative).
+This new company, Onnova, seeks to find innovative solutions in response to the environmental needs of farmers and is focused on four types of services:

-- Water management for the agro-food industry, providing support to manufacturers to reduce their consumption throughout the entire water cycle; - Preservation and restoration of Biodiversity for territorial development; - Assistance in water management for improved usage; and - Best use of organic material.
+- Water management for the agro-food industry, including providing support to manufacturers in their efforts to reduce their consumption throughout the entire water cycle; - · Preservation and restoration of biodiversity in territorial development; - Assistance in water management for improved usage; and - Best uses of organic material.

-Integrating decisions and resources (integrative collective action) emerges when an alignment of interests and resources, decision making, and coordinated actions is desired or needed to meet water-related challenges or captured desired stewardship opportunities.
-In integrative collective action, interested parties are typically formally convened (e.g., exist as a formal partnership governed by a memorandum of understanding), and consensus is highly desired (and potentially a requirement of success) to establish a clear commitment to common purpose and sufficient joint participation in implementation actions to ensure objectives are met.
-Process structures generally rely on using information sharing to establish shared interests and negotiation to identify areas of convergence and work towards formal and documented consensus.
-Governing mechanisms for integrative collective action typically specify expectations regarding roles and responsibilities of interested parties and include an accountability structure among parties to support implementation.
-Collective action resource commitments will be high and responsiveness to diverse interests a likely requirement for success.
-Case Example 4, a formal partnership effort initiated by Anglo American Thermal Coal, reflects the integration of planning, decision making, resourcing, and implementing of water risk mitigation efforts among multiple parties.
+Integrating decisions and resources (integrative collective action) emerges when an alignment of interests, resources, decision making, and coordinated actions is desired or needed to meet water-related challenges or opportunities.
+In integrative collective action, interested parties are typically formally convened or have a formal joint structure-for example, as a partnership governed by a memorandum of understanding.
+Consensus is highly desired (and potentially a requirement for success) in order to establish a clear commitment to common purpose and sufficient joint participation in implementation actions to ensure objectives are met.
+Processes generally consist of information sharing and negotiation to identify areas of shared interest, and to work toward formal and documented consensus.
+Governing mechanisms for integrative collective action typically specify roles and responsibilities of interested parties and include accountability mechanisms.
+Resource commitments will be high, and responsiveness to diverse interests will be a likely requirement for success.
+Case Example 4, a formal partnership effort initiated by Anglo American Thermal Coal, reflects the integration of planning, decision making, resourcing, and implementation processes in a multi-party effort to mitigate water risk.

-Integrated Collective Action: Mitigating Water Risk in Emalahleni, South Africa- Integrating Decisions and Resources
+Integrated Collective Action: Mitigating Water Risk in Emalahleni, South Africa-Integrating Decisions and Resources